thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 at a time.

-By now, you should have installed Git on your system, and so you are ready to create your first Git repository.
+By now, you should have installed Git on your system, and so you are ready to create your first Git <dfn>repository</dfn>, the place where Git keeps track of all of the changes for a given project.

 ## The `git init` command